Let’s Stop Labeling Habits

 - “I have such a great habit of exercising 5 days a week.”

 - “I always procrastinate.
 It’s such a bad habit.”

 Labeling habits as “good” or “bad” implies that one is better than the other, when in fact neither is true.
 Many habits are assigned a “bad” value such as late night snacking, swearing too much, being late, etc., but if they’re not causing you any consequences that you perceive as negative, they’re really just behaviors.

 It’s easy to see why “bad” labels can be detrimental, but “good” can cause just as much damage.
 Take the above example.
-This person probably feels happy and proud for being able to regularly exercise 5 days a week (nice job person I just made up!).
+This person probably feels happy and proud for being able to regularly exercise 5 days a week.
 What happens when something comes up and they’re only able to exercise 3 days a week?
 Because the “good” standard was set at 5, losing those two days may make that person feel disappointed or like they’ve failed (which is nonsense).

 3. It creates comparison

 What one person may consider a bad habit, another may not even pay attention to day to day.
 By creating an umbrella label of “bad” over one specific behavior, it can cause other people to experience negative feelings that they never would have had.

 I learned through repetition that “procrastination is a bad habit.”
 During my time in school, it caused me to look around at my peers and view those people who didn’t procrastinate as better than me.
 “If only I could get things done early, then I could feel better about myself.”
 I became stressed out because as often as I tried to force myself to do things early, it wasn’t in my nature and I would feel like a failure if I ended up waiting.